winitzki/sofp/README.md

 It is these practitioners, rather than the academic researchers, who need to examine the incredible wealth of functional programming inventions over the last 30 years, -- such as these ["functional pearls" papers](https://wiki.haskell.org/Research_papers/Functional_pearls) -- and to determine which theoretical material has demonstrated its pragmatic usefulness and thus belongs to AFTT, and which material may be tentatively omitted.
 This tutorial series is therefore also an attempt to define the proper scope of AFTT.

+In the videos, I demonstrate code examples in Scala using the IntelliJ editor because this is what I am most familiar with.
-I give code examples in Scala, but most of the material will work equally well in Haskell and some other FP languages.
+However, most of this material will work equally well in Haskell and some other FP languages.
 This is so because AFTT is not specific to Scala or Haskell, -- a serious user of any other functional programming language will have to face the same questions and struggle with the same practical issues.

 ## Uncopyright